 Highly intelligent and trainable

 More Dog Breeds and Further Research

 Before you decide on a schapendoes, be sure to do your homework.
-You can connect with other schapendoes owners, reputable breeders, and rescue groups to learn more about the breed and determine if it's the right fit for your family.
+You can connect with other schapendoes owners, reputable breeders, and rescue groups to learn more about the breed and determine whether it's the right fit for your lifestyle.

 If you’re interested in similar breeds, check out: